-Gross profit was \$486.8 million for the three months ended March 31, 2008, as compared to \$400.8 million for the same period in 2007.
-As a percentage of net sales, gross profit for the three months ended March 31, 2008 increased to 80.5% as compared to 78.9% for the same period in 2007.
-The increase in gross profit percentage in the first quarter of 2008 was primarily due to foreign exchange fluctuations.
-Also contributing to the increase were higher freight and excise taxes in certain countries during the three months ended March 31, 2007.
-Generally, gross profit percentages do not vary significantly as a percentage of net sales other than due to product or country mix, ongoing cost reduction initiatives and provisions for slow moving and obsolete inventory.
+Gross profit was \$485.6 million and \$1,484.0 million for the three and nine months ended September 30, 2008, respectively, as compared to \$423.7 million and \$1,243.2 for the same periods in 2007.
+As a percentage of net sales, gross profit for the three and nine months ended September 30, 2008 was 80.6% and 80.4%, respectively, as compared to \$0.0% and 79.3% for the same periods in 2007.
+The increase in gross profit percentage was primarily due to country mix and foreign exchange fulcutations.
+Generally, gross profit percentages do not vary significantly as a percentage of net sales other than due to product or country mix, pricing changes, ongoing cost reduction initiatives, foreign exchange rates and provisions for slow moving and obsolete inventory.
 We are experiencing ingredient and product price pressure in the areas of soy, dairy products, plastics, and transportation reflecting current global economic trends.
 We believe that we have the ability to mitigate some of these cost increases through improved optimization of our supply chain coupled with select increases in the retail prices of our products.

-Royalty Override
+Royalty Overrides

-Royalty overrides as a percentage of net sales was 35.2% for the three months ended March 31, 2008, as compared to 35.5% in the same period of 2007.
-The decrease for the three months ended March 31, 2008 was primarily due to changes in the mix of products and countries, and the increase in sales in China where compensation to our full-time employee sales representatives is included in selling, general and administrative expenses as opposed to royalty overrides where it is included for all other distributors under our worldwide marking plan.
-Generally, this ratio varies slightly from period to period due to changes in the mix of products and countries because full royalty overrides are not paid on certain products and in certain countries.
-Due to the structure of our global compensation plan, we expect to see slight fluctuations in royalty overrides as a percent of net sales.
+Royalty overrides as a percentage of net sales were 33.3% and 34.0% for the three and nine months ended September 30, 2008, respectively, as compared to 35.2% and 35.4% in the same periods of 2007.
+The decrease for the three and nine months ended September 30, 2008 was primarily due to product and country mix, and the increase in sales in China where the compensation paid to our full-time employee sales representatives is included in selling, general and administrative expenses as opposed to royalty overrides where it is included for all other distributors under our worldwide marketing plan.
+Additionally, the timing of cash promotion awards to distributors may affect this expense item, both in absolute dollars and as a percentage of net sales.
+Generally, this ratio varies slightly from period to period reflecting the global nature of our marketing plan.
+Due to the structure of our global compensation plan coupled with expected sales increases in China, we expect to see an on-going reduction in royalty overrides as a percent of net sales.